sozu-proxy/sozu/doc/debugging_strategies.md

 Client sessions can be at various state of their network protocols.
-As an example, a connection could go from "Expect proxy protocol" (assuming there's a TCP proxy in front) to TLS handshake, to HTTPS, to WSS (websiockets over TLS).
+As an example, a connection could go from "Expect proxy protocol" (assuming there's a TCP proxy in front) to TLS handshake, to HTTPS, to WSS (websockets over TLS).

 You can track the following gauges indicating the current protocol usage: